All Episodes

 They've got IQs that are sky high.

-They may not have a formal education uh classical education, but uh but they're brilliant and they're smart and they're informed and they're learned in their own in their own ways.
+They may not have a formal education or classical education, but they're brilliant and they're smart and they're informed and they're learned in their own ways.

-And and uh I'm sure you were very proud of that.
+And I'm sure you were very proud of that.

-You know, a lot of people will look at the uh electoral returns and they said it never changes.
+You know, a lot of people will look at the electoral returns and it never changes.

-You know, in a presidential race, ninety percent of the black population votes Democrats.
+In a presidential race, 90% of the black population votes Democrats.

-Well, as you mentioned, Jesse Jackson, I mean, there's a race business, and there's a there's a the civil rights movement that exists for the express purpose of telling people who follow them that they don't have a chance because the country's stacked the deck against them.
+Well, as you mentioned, Jesse Jackson, I mean, there's a race business, and there's the civil rights movement that exists for the express purpose of telling people who follow them that they don't have a chance because the country's stacked the deck against them.

 If you look at the civil rights movement's role models, they're all aging or dead.